Poorvi-Naveen/EducationForUnderserved/README.md

 4. Run the app: flutter run

 ## MVP Link
+You can download our app from the below link by clicking on the .apk file and experience the features of the app.

 https://drive.google.com/drive/folders/1rkHAr0N5hI4hz_L4VtgXl0LKs3QBxQmL
-You can download our app from the above link by clicking on the .apk file and experience the features of the app.

 ## Contributors ✨
 - Parnika D Bhat (parnika0905@gmail.com)